eiffel-community/community/meetings/MEETINGS_TC_2022.md

     * ~~(Mattias) First meeting for the new TC is May 5th.
 Do we want to meet in person then?~~
 * ~~Mattias: Send email to mailing list and ask for topic proposals.~~
     * ~~https://groups.google.com/g/eiffel-community/c/zqvCgHjhiO4~~
+* Magnus: Convert "Watch the videos" section on https://eiffel-community.github.io/ to "Media" (or similar) and add a link there.
+* Magnus: Is there a LinkedIn post for the podcast episode that we can share with the Eiffel account?
+* Magnus: Announce podcast on mailing list.
+* Mattias: Promote external repos in landscape picture and link to them from https://github.com/eiffel-community.
+Convert landscape picture to SVG so that we can add clickable links.

 ### March 10, 2022